Mayonnaisu/manga-image-translator/README.md

 ## About
 This fork doesn't change the core functions of the original program.
-This is still Manga Image Translator, but with some minor tweaks & extra components to make it easier and more convenient to set up & use.
-The changes:
+This is still Manga Image Translator, but with some minor tweaks & extra components to make it easier and more convenient to set up and use.
+> [!NOTE]
+> For more info about the main usage of MIT, always refer to https://github.com/zyddnys/manga-image-translator.

+#### The Changes:
 - Add installer
 - Add launchers
 - Add .env file
+- Sort input folders in natural order
 - Use recommended configurations by default
-- Disable some functions that cause negligible errors
+- Disable some functions in order to bypass errors

 ## Download
 1. Click on the green button on the top.